arif891/AI_Chat_UI/README.md

 **Note:** This application requires a local LLM like Ollama to be running.
 Make sure you have Ollama installed and running before using the chat interface.

+> ⚠️ **Notice:** This project is currently under active development.
+Features may be incomplete or subject to change.

 ## Features

 - 🎨 Modern, clean UI design